CodeYourFuture/CYF-Projects/Logistical Lunch/readme.md

 - **Lunch assistant**

-> As a lunch maker, I'd like suggested recipes from a database of
+> As a lunch maker, I'd like to suggest recipes from a database of
 > successful class lunches.
 >
 > As a lunch shopper, I'd like a suggested shopping list.
 >
-> As an organiser, I'd like for the lunch maker and shopper to be
+> As an organiser, I'd like the lunch maker and shopper to be
 > selected on a rota.

 - **Afternoon break**